pytube/pytube/docs/user/channel.rst

     'https://www.youtube.com/watch?v=YBfInrtWq8Y',
     'https://www.youtube.com/watch?v=EP9WrMw6Gzg']

 And that's basically all there is to it!
-The Channel class is relatively straightforward.